south-lacrosse/wp-help/attribute-value.md

 ![Attribute/value after link added](assets/img/attr-value-link-added.png)

-Once you have filled out the fields the block should look as follows (note the colon is automatically added):
+Once you have filled out the fields the block should look as follows (note: on the live page the colon will be immediately after the attribute):

 ![Attribute/value complete](assets/img/attr-value-filled.png)